-Write a budget
+#2.
+Write a wedding budget

-Brides nowadays have so many awesome tools at their fingertips that can help them plan ahead and save.
+Brides nowadays have so many awesome online tools at their fingertips that can help them plan ahead and save.

+#4.
 Be your own wedding planner

 Plan your own wedding and save on planning costs — it’s even possible if you are working a full-time job!
-(Trust me, I did it.)

 You don’t need a costly wedding planner — instead, simply invest in a good book that has all the organizers and checklists to help you map out every aspect of your big day!

-Bonus!
-A book can’t try and steal your husband à la The Wedding Planner.
+Bonus: book can’t try and steal your husband à la The Wedding Planner.

-Get married any day except Saturday
+#5.
+Get married literally any day except Saturday

 We chose to plan our wedding on a Sunday and saved several thousand dollars by doing so.

-Bottom line: most people want to get married on a Saturday.
+Most people want to get married on a Saturday.
 Be flexible with your dates and you can save a lot of money!

-Have an off-season wedding
+#6.
+Save money by hosting an off-season wedding